MQsecx2/Offensive-.NET-Remoting/README.md

 ## Compile
 **Note:** I encountered difficulty generating a single solution for the project when Costura.Fody is used.
 So, I created 3 seperate projects.
-Costura.Fody is used to embed SharedInterfaces.dll in RemotingServer.exe & RemotingClient.exe
+Costura.Fody is used to embed SharedInterfaces.dll in RemotingServer.exe & RemotingClient.exe.
+1. Change the port number in RemotingServer
+2. Change the ip and port in RemotingClient
-1. Compile SharedInterfaces first
+3. Compile SharedInterfaces first
-2. Compile both RemotingServer & RemotingClient
+4. Compile both RemotingServer & RemotingClient

 ## Usage & Example:
 ```